 Therefore, it’s imperative that even with language redirection enabled, web visitors still have the option to change between languages via the language button, otherwise, this visitor would not be able to access the Spanish version of the site which they would understand.

 - Language buttons are highly customizable and play a huge role in improving the overall UX of your multilingual website

 - The visibility of your language button is a must, consider whether you’ll use flags to make it stand out, optimizing its location on your webpage, or both!

 - Use the full name of the language as opposed to initials, also be sure to write the language name in its own language!
 Italiano not Italian

 - Language redirection features can be a great addition to your localization strategy, however, don’t let this come at the expense of your language button.
 It’s both you and your visitors who could lose out!

 Adding a language button with Weglot

 Going multilingual and adding a language button onto your front site allows you to open up your site to new customer groups and work on increasing your sales and profits.
-Thankfully, Weglot makes adding a language button to your site a seamless process, providing simple but effective and customisable language switcher options.
+Thankfully, Weglot makes adding a language button to your site a seamless process, providing simple but effective and customizable language switcher options.

-A well designed language button blends perfectly with your site’s design and is the cherry on top when it comes to user experience.
+A well-designed language button blends perfectly with your site’s design and is the cherry on top when it comes to user experience.

-Why not try out Weglot’s 10 day free trial to see for yourself how a language button can give your site new dimensions.
+Why not try out Weglot’s 10-day free trial to see for yourself how a language button can give your site new dimensions.